Jazzwall/mytechjourney/docs/dockerbasics.md

 5) Push to Docker Hub (req auth): `docker push jazzwall/alpinegit:1.0`

 ### Building Image using Dockerfile
 The above individual commands can be placed in one Dockerfile instance.
-Each line in this file will adds a new layer/image.
+Each RUN instruction creates a new image layer.
 The output of the build command will show all the intermediate containers that were used to build this image.
 1) Create a Docker file called Dockerfile (no extensions):
 ```dockerfile
 FROM alpine